In this article, we’ll take a look at some sustainable and ethical clothing brands that men can buy from this year and beyond.

 They limit their materials to 100% linen or cotton, and recycled materials.
 For instance, their reversible puffer jacket is made with a 100% recycled polyester shell and filled with 100% recycled down.

-Their commitment to reducing waste extends to their ReNew™ line of products that will eliminate all virgin plastic by 2021.
+Their commitment to reducing waste extends to their ReNew™ line of products that eliminated all virgin plastic use by 2021.
 They have similar programs, ReWool™ and ReCashmere™, where yarns are recycled and combined with new yarns.

 Not only is Everlane committed to quality products, made sustainably, and consumer transparency, they have committed themselves to donate to a different charitable fund every Black Friday such as Oceana and Surfrider Foundation.